Modifying a Subnet Attribute

 You can modify an attribute of a Subnet.

-You can specify whether a public IP is assigned to the network interfaces created in the Subnet, including the network interfaces created when launching a virtual machine (VM) in a Subnet.
+You can specify whether a public IP is assigned to the network interfaces created in the Subnet, including the network interfaces created with a virtual machine (VM) in a Subnet.

 Updating a Subnet Using OSC CLI